miekg/nxdomain/README.md

 ## Name

-*nxdomain* - shortcut domain name by returning NXDOMAIN directly
+*nxdomain* - shortcut domain resolution by returning NXDOMAIN directly.

 ## Description

-*nxdomain* takes a list of domain and immediately return NXDOMAIN for any name in them instead of taking the long road of trying to resolve them.
+*nxdomain* takes a list of domains and immediately returns NXDOMAIN for any name under them instead of taking the long road of trying to resolve them.

 ## Syntax